 Digital Analytics Hub: Monterey, CA and Chesham, UK.
 Date: TBD

 One of the only conferences in Southern California, for those of you in the area.
-Has some great sponsors like Observe Point and the Digital Analytics Association.
+It has some great sponsors like Observe Point and the Digital Analytics Association.